Ezgi Şenler

-Ezgi Şenler (born 28 January 1993) is a Turkish actress.
+Ezgi Şenler (born 28 January 1993) is a Turkish Actor.

 Life and career

 Ezgi Şenler was born on 28 January 1993 in Ankara.
 At the age of 9, she studied ballet at the Ankara State Opera and Ballet Department for two years.
-She is a graduate of Hacettepe University Ankara State Conservatory with a degree in Modern Dance.
+She is a graduate of Hacettepe University Ankara State Conservatory with a degree in Modern dance.
 She made her television debut in 2016 with a recurring role in the Kanal D series Bodrum Masalı. Şenler continued her career with the Star TV series Nefes Nefese before being cast in a leading role in the ATV series Canevim as Müjgan Haksever.
 In 2021, she was cast in a leading role in the action drama series Teşkilat.